-- 8.3.1.d There shall be no development within 15 metres of the wetland boundary - 8.3.2 In general, ponds and drains shall not be permitted within wetlands - 8.3.3 In general, stormwater management facilities shall not be permitted within wetlands
+- 7.3.1.d In general, there shall be no development within 15 metres of the wetland boundary - 7.3.1.e Proposed development within land 30m adjacent to these wetlands may require an EIS. - 7.3.2 In general, ponds and drains shall not be permitted within wetlands - 7.3.3 In general, stormwater management facilities shall not be permitted within wetlands - 7.3.4 In general, redevelopment of derelict and abandoned buildings within wetlands shall not be permitted.